lukifer23/PeerChat/README.md

 This is an active development project.
 See `on.plan.md` for the current roadmap and workstream status.
 Current focus areas include:

-- Rounding out the model catalog (checksum verification, default presets, download pipeline)
+- ViewModel/repository layer to back the new navigation shell and reduce UI-side database access
-- Navigation Compose architecture and ViewModel-backed state
+- Rounding out the model catalog (checksum verification, default presets, template-aware prompts)
 - Enhanced RAG pipeline with tokenizer-aware chunking and ANN persistence
 - Security and privacy hardening plus CI/test coverage